Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

-To make further progress, in the Appendix we derive an upper bound on the energy of an $n$-body system at thermal equilibrium (with total dimension $d^n$):

-where ${\cal W}_{n} \coloneqq W[(d^n-1)/e]$ with $W$ being the Lambert W function, and the second equality is saturated as $n\gg 1$.
-Plugging these results back into \eqref{eq:bcrb_adpt_main} we obtain a no-go theorem for non-adaptive strategies [Result (ii)]

-where $f[p(\theta)] = \int_{\cal R} d \theta \ [-\partial_{\theta}p(\theta)] \theta$ is a functional of the prior.
-Crucially, the bound \eqref{eq:non_adapt_nogo} implies that, even with arbitrary control over the $n$-body Hamiltonian, one cannot go above a linear scaling in $n$ with non-adaptive strategies (compare with the general bound \eqref{eq:ultimate_main}).

-Let us now give some physical intuition behind the no-go result Eq.~\eqref{eq:non_adapt_nogo}.
-It has already been noted in the literature that engineered probes for thermometry show enhanced sensitivity only in a small temperature range~$\Delta$~\cite{correa2015individual,Mehboudi_2019,Campbell2018,RomnAncheyta2019,mok2020optimal}.
-In fact, finite-size scaling theory tells us that if $C \propto n^{1+\alpha}$, then $\Delta \propto n^{-\gamma}$ with $\gamma \geq \alpha$ in order to ensure that the energy density of an equilibrium state remains finite~\cite{huang2009introduction} (see in this sense Eq.~\eqref{eq:upperBoundE}).
-This implies that, for any $p(\theta)$ with a finite width (independent of $n$), the figure of merit $\int {\rm d}\theta p(\theta) C(\theta)$ entering into~\eqref{eq:Lambda} can grow at most linearly with $n$ for sufficiently large $n$.
-In other words, optimal $n$-body probes require priors with a width smaller than $\mathcal{}O(1/n)$ to obtain super-linear scaling, and conversely a finite width in $p(\theta)$ will eventually kill any super-linear scaling.
+where $f[p(\theta)] = \int_{\cal R} d \theta \ [-\partial_{\theta}p(\theta)] \theta$ is a functional of only the prior distribution, and ${\cal R}$ is the temperature domain where $\partial_{\theta}p(\theta)\leqslant 0$.
+This result is rigorously proven in the Appendix, but let us provide some intuition.
+It is already noted in the literature that engineered probes for thermometry show enhanced sensitivity only in a small temperature range~$\Delta$~\cite{correa2015individual,Mehboudi_2019,Campbell2018,RomnAncheyta2019,mok2020optimal}.
+Finite-size scaling theory hints that if $C \propto n^{1+\alpha}$, then $\Delta \propto n^{-\gamma}$ with $\gamma \geqslant \alpha$ in order to ensure that the energy density of an equilibrium state remains finite~\cite{huang2009introduction}.
+This implies that, for any $p(\theta)$ with a finite width (independent of $n$), the term $\int {\rm d}\theta p(\theta) C(\theta)$ in Eq.~\eqref{eq:bcrb_adpt_main} grows at most linearly with $n$ for sufficiently large $n$.
+In other words, optimal $n$-body probes require priors with a width smaller than $\mathcal{O}(1/n)$ to obtain super-linear scaling, and conversely a finite width in $p(\theta)$ will eventually kill any super-linear scaling.
 The no-go result \eqref{eq:non_adapt_nogo} makes this intuition rigorous.
-We also note that \eqref{eq:non_adapt_nogo} is a particular case of a more general family of bounds where the prior-dependent quantity $f[p(\theta)]$ can be replaced by other functionals which can become tighter for some $p(\theta)$; this is discussed in the Appendix.